DIDSR/DLMO/src/demo3/README.md

-# Syntheric defect insertion
+# Synthetic defect insertion

-This script inserts doulet and singlet signals into DDPM generated objects.
+This script inserts doublet and singlet signals into DDPM generated objects.
 It saves the objects with signals in HDF5 format.

 Command-line Options: